Bknibb/UnboundLib/README.md

-# Join Us!
-For more mods, news, and support join us on discord here: https://discord.gg/mGfsTvc53v

 # UnboundLib
 This is a helpful utility for ROUNDS modders aimed at simplifying certain common tasks.

 This fork adds compatibility for game version v1.1.2

+# Original README

+# Join Us!
+For more mods, news, and support join us on discord here: https://discord.gg/mGfsTvc53v

 # Usage